random-j-farmer/random-minecraft/_posts/2020-12-27-the-humble-etho-clock.md

 title:  "The Humble Etho Clock"
 tags: redstone
 ---
+> This is for Java Edition.
+As far as I know, the Etho Clock works in Bedrock,
+> but details (like timings) will be different.
+I assume 2gt+ signals are
+> not a thing in Bedrock.

 The Etho Clock shows up in a lot of redstone tutorials as a clock with programmable cycle length.
 But it is more than that - it will always complete its current cycle,